 Prior to the Distribution, Ecolab received an opinion of its counsel (the "Distribution Tax Opinion"), substantially to the effect that the contribution of Ecolab's upstream energy business to legacy ChampionX (the "Contribution") and the Distribution, taken together, will qualify as a transaction described in Sections 355 and 368(a)(1)(D) of the Internal Revenue Code (the "Code"), and an opinion from KPMG LLP ("KPMG"), that addressed the tax treatment of certain aspects of the Contribution, Distribution and the Merger (the "KPMG Tax Opinion").
 Except for taxable income or gain possibly arising as a result of certain internal restructuring transactions undertaken in its separation of the upstream energy business (the "ChampionX Separation"), and with respect to any "intercompany transaction" required to be taken into account by Ecolab under the Treasury Regulations related to consolidated federal income tax returns, Ecolab will not recognize any gain or loss.
 None of Ecolab, legacy ChampionX or the Company has requested or intends to request any ruling from the Internal Revenue Service ("IRS") as to the U.S. federal income tax consequences of the Contribution, the ChampionX Separation, the Distribution or the Merger.
-Neither the Distribution Tax Opinion nor the KPMG Tax Opinion are binding on the IRS (or any applicable foreign taxing authorities) or the courts, and the IRS (or any applicable foreign taxing authorities) will not successfully assert that the Distribution, or certain internal restructuring transactions undertaken in the Separation, are taxable transactions, and that a court will not sustain such assertion, which could result in tax being incurred by Ecolab.
+Neither the Distribution Tax Opinion nor the KPMG Tax Opinion are binding on the IRS (or any applicable foreign taxing authorities) or the courts, and the IRS (or any applicable foreign taxing authorities) or the courts may not agree with the conclusions reached therein.
+There can be no assurance that the IRS (or any applicable foreign taxing authorities) will not successfully assert that the Distribution, or certain internal restructuring transactions undertaken in the Separation, are taxable transactions, and that a court will not sustain such assertion, which could result in tax being incurred by Ecolab.